 According to the World Health Organization (WHO), antibiotic resistance is one of the greatest threats to global health today, and innovative solutions are urgently needed.

-Black soldier fly larvae, traditionally used in waste management and animal feed, present a novel source of antibacterial compounds.
+Black soldier fly larvae, traditionally used in waste management and animal feed, offer a novel source of Antibacterial Activity compounds.

 Recent studies, including those examining the larvae’s ability to combat MRSA and other harmful pathogens, suggest that these insects can contribute to new therapeutic avenues.